drupalsocialinitiative/social_auth_heroku/README.txt

    https://drupal.org/documentation/install/modules-themes/modules-8
    for further information.

 CONFIGURATION
 -------------

  * Add your Heroku project OAuth information in Configuration » User Authentication » Heroku.

- * Place a Social Auth Heroku block in Structure » Block Layout.
+ * Place a Social Auth Login block in Structure » Block Layout.

  * If you already have a Social Auth Login block in the site, rebuild the cache.